 The Conservation College Blue Skye Farm Internship is an entrepreneurial, sustainable homesteading program informed by the principles of permaculture that trains participants to be energy efficient and self-sufficient living off the land.
-Our certification with the Washington State Farm Internship Project allows us to fill just 3 positions available in this, our 20th Anniversary Year, so apply by March 20th for the best discount and placement opportunities.
+Our certification with the Washington State Farm Internship Project allows us to fill just 3 positions available in this, our 20th Anniversary Year, with one room (for a couple or single applicant) still available so apply by April 30th.

 Our farm internship training positions are available for adults who want to develop skills of energy conservation and self-sufficiency at our home campus on Blue Skye Farm.
 You will work to learn homesteading, sustainability and “permaculture” skills which include a revolutionary lifestyle of appropriate living that cultivates the home environment in a way that benefits nature as well as humans.

 Skills you will develop include • Farm Animal Care & Cultivation • Organic Fruit Orcharding, Herb & Vegetable Gardening • Sustainable Building • Natural Selection Forestry • Budgeting & Profits from Entrepreneurial Cottage Industry • Wild Edible Foraging & Preparation • Paleo Cooking & Food Storage • Medicinal Herb Collection & Preservation and more.